BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 ---
 title: Dangers of AI
-description: Risks of AI - Misinformation, power concentration, skill loss.
-The shift towards a bot-filled internet.
+description: 'Risks of AI - Misinformation, power concentration, skill loss.
+The shift towards a bot-filled internet.'
 emoji: ⚠️
 pubDate: 2025-08-20T04:20:58+00:00
-tags:
+tags: [AI]
-  - AI
 ---

 AI is very powerful, it allows us to do a lot of new things and become much more efficient at things we currently do, but it is also immensely dangerous.